 Blog

-The benefits to elderly people of storytelling/sharing memoirs or life stories
+The benefits to elderly people of storytelling/sharing life stories

 Based on evidence, the benefits to elderly people, of telling or sharing their life story, or parts of their life story, are as follows.